 The grades A, B, C, D and E are all passing grades.
-For courses with more than one examination, students are given a final grade based on an overall assessment of all examinations included in the course.
-The final grade of the course is issued only when all course units have been passed.
+For courses with more than one element of examination, students are given a final grade based on an overall assessment of all the elements included in the course.